WEBPAGE UNDER CONSTRUCTION...

-The research group has always paid great attention to the ethical and social implications of Affective Computing technologies, promoting the ethical responsibility of the developers and researchers involved in the various projects.
-Furthermore, the group encourages interdisciplinary collaborations with experts from different research areas, in order to promote continuous cross-fertilization and an ever-increasing understanding of the role of emotions and affective states in human communication with technologies.
+Furthermore, the group is committed to fostering interdisciplinary collaboration with experts from different research areas, in order to foster a continuous cross-fertilization and an ever-increasing understanding of the role of emotions and affective states in human communication with technologies.

 PE6_6 - Algorithms, distributed, parallel and network algorithms, algorithmic game theory